jaapeldoorn/LinuxMonitor/README.md

 # Licence
 LinuxMonitor is available with the **MIT-licence**.
-The icon used is from Hopstarter (https://www.iconarchive.com/artist/hopstarter.html)
+The logo used is from Hopstarter (https://www.iconarchive.com/artist/hopstarter.html) The icons used are from FontAwesome (https://fontawesome.com/) and modified slightly.